KofoworolaOgunleye/100DaysofCloud/Journey/004/Readme.md

 * Complete Freecodecamp youtube video for the exam
 * Buy JonBonso's practice test to test my Knowledge
 * Take pearson vue practice test
-* Use other resources to further understand some services
+* Use other resources like AWS whitepapers, FAQ etc. to further understand some services

 ## Python
 * Watch Techworld with Nana Python tutorial